Trump Organization faces criminal tax fraud trial over perks

 NEW YORK (AP) — For years, as Donald Trump was soaring from reality TV star to the White House, his real estate empire was bankrolling big perks for some of his most trusted senior executives, including apartments and luxury cars.

-Now Trump’s company, the Trump Organization, is on trial this week for criminal tax fraud — on the hook for what prosecutors say was a 15-year scheme by top officials to hide the plums and avoid paying taxes.
+Now Trump’s company, the Trump Organization, is on trial for criminal tax fraud — on the hook for what prosecutors say was a 15-year scheme by top officials to avoid paying taxes on those fringe benefits.

+In opening statements Monday, prosecutors and defense lawyers sparred over the company’s culpability.

+Prosecutor Susan Hoffinger argued the company is liable because the officials were “high managerial agents,” entrusted to act on behalf of the company and its various entities, and that the company benefited because it didn’t have to pay them as much in actual salary.

+“It started with Allen Weisselberg and ended with Allen Weisselberg,” Necheles said in her opening statement.

+When they say the Trump company, “what they really mean is Allen Weisselberg did something illegal with the intent to benefit Allen Weisselberg, his buddy or his son,” she added.

-Opening statements and the first witnesses are expected Monday in New York.
-Last week, 12 jurors and six alternates were picked for the case, the only criminal trial to arise from the Manhattan district attorney’s three-year investigation of the former president.
+Last week, 12 jurors and six alternates were picked for the case, but one alternate was dismissed Monday.
+The tax fraud case is the only criminal trial to arise from the Manhattan district attorney’s three-year investigation of the former president.

-Among the key prosecution witnesses: Trump’s longtime finance chief Allen Weisselberg, who pleaded guilty and has agreed to testify against the company in exchange for a five-month jail sentence.
+It’s one of three active cases involving Trump or the Trump Organization in New York courts.

 If convicted, the Trump Organization could be fined more than $1 million and could face difficulty in securing new loans and deals.
 Some partners and government entities could seek to cut ties with the company.
 It could also hamper its ability to do business with the U.S. Secret Service, which sometimes pays the company for lodging and services while protecting Trump as a former president.